pepopowitz/building-your-first-react-app/src/slides/13_state.md

 That means never in a conditional or loop

-Order of calls to `useState` matters
+- Order of calls to `useState` matters
+- Hooks relies on order to keep track of each state prop - there's some magic

 ---